higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 Let's see an example of a client with the compression enabled.

-Since [mu] relies on `ConcurrentEffect` from the [cats-effect library](https://github.com/typelevel/cats-effect), we'll need a runtime for executing our effects.
+Since [Mu] relies on `ConcurrentEffect` from the [cats-effect library](https://github.com/typelevel/cats-effect), we'll need a runtime for executing our effects.

 We'll be using `IO` from `cats-effect`, but you can use any type that has a `ConcurrentEffect` instance.